KavpreetGrewal/KavpreetGrewal/README.md

 - ⚡ Fun fact: ...
 -->

-I am currently a computer science student at UBC 📚 working on some awesome projects!!
+I am currently a computer science student at UBC 📚 working on some awesome projects!
 I develop software and build projects that will hopefully make things easier.

 #### 🌐 To learn more about me visit my website: [https://kavpreetgrewal.com](https://kavpreetgrewal.com)